ArcadeHustle/RingEdge_NoKey_softmod/README.md

 ```

 ### Obtaining the KeyFiles and Volume Password
 You may be wondering at this point how exactly the KeyFiles are obtained.
-There were brief notes in the pastebin links above for one technique, but we really need to go in depth into how TrueCrypt can be attacked for academic posterity.
+There were brief notes in the pastebin links above for one technique, but we really need to go in depth into how TrueCrypt on the Ring* platform can be attacked for academic posterity at the very least.

-If you are not familiar with Alternate Data Streams on NTFS you will want to start here:<br>
+If you are not familiar with Alternate Data Streams on NTFS you will want to start here, because Sega chose to store the initial System and Update TrueCrypt keys in a hidden ADS stream right off the root of the drive in C:\System\Execute\DLL<br>
 "Practical Guide to Alternative Data Streams in NTFS"<br>
 http://www.irongeek.com/i.php?page=security/altds